Ervand Kochar str., Republic of Armenia, Yerevan

-These two figures helped St. Gregory in bringing Christianity to Armenia.
-The belfry tower consists of 30 arches together with the court are located at the entrance of the Church.
-On the ground floor, there is a basement where you will find the Holy Remains of Saint Gregory and his monument, library, halls for receptions.
-The total area of the complex is around 3,822 square meters, the height is 54 meters.
+The belfry tower, consisting of 30 arches and the courtyard is located at the entrance of the Church.
+There is a basement underneath the Church which houses the memorial of St. Gregory the Illuminator, a library, a hall for lectures and lectures, offices.
+The total area of the complex is around 3,822 square meters; the height is 54 meters.

-The Main Church of the complex was built by the donation of Richard Alexander Manoogian and Louise Manoogian Simone, in the memory of their deceased father who was philanthropist, entrepreneur and former AGBU President Alex Manoogian.
-On the other hand, the construction of the two chapels of the complex was completed by the donation of Nazar, Artemis Nazarian, Kevork and Linda Kevorkian.
-The belfry was built by the donation of Eduardo Eurnekian.
+The Main Church of the complex was built by the donation of Richard Alexander Manoogian and Louise Manoogian Simone, in the memory of their deceased father Alex Manoogian and his wife, Marie Manoogian.
+The construction of the two chapels of the complex was completed by the donation of Nazar and Artemis Nazarian and Kevork and Linda Kevorkian.
+The belfry was erected by the donation of Eduardo Eurnekian.

 The cathedral is situated in a high position and can be seen from different parts of the city.
 Beautifully designed stairs lead to the entrance of the cathedral.
 On the left side of the stairs is the statue of Zoravar Andranik (zoravar - a military leader in Armenian), which has been standing here since 2002.
 Andranik Ozanyan was a famous Armenian fedayee and commander.
 From here begins the Circular Park, also known as the Youth Park, which stretches 5 km through the city center.